The Labour Party’s Growth and Skills Levy plans to give businesses more flexibility in how they spend funds to train and upskill their workforce.

 Skills England will develop a single picture of national and local skills requirements, bringing together businesses, providers, unions, Mayoral Combined Authorities (MCAs) and national government to assess the skills the economy needs.

-Skills England will shape the future of the Growth and Skills Levy, holding a list of approved qualifications and training that businesses will be able to spend Levy money on.
+Skills England will also shape the future of the Growth and Skills Levy, holding a list of approved qualifications and training that businesses will be able to spend Levy money on.
 The list will be developed in collaboration with businesses and experts.

 What could this mean for employers?